HussainAther/scrape/src/README.md

 * `download.py` : This script has ways to download infomration from scraped results.
     - Usage: `python download.py`

+* `identify.py` : This script identifies the basics of technology that a website uses for a given file with a list of URLs to analyze.
+    - Usage: `python identify.py urlfile`
+    - Example; `python identify.py urllist.txt`

 * `indeedScrape.py` : This script scrapes Indeed for data science job postings for a given list of keywords and list of locations.
     - Usage: `python indeedScrape.py -k keywordsfile -l locationfile -r radius -m pagelimit`
     - Example usage: `python indeedScrape.py -k ../../data/indeed/keywords.txt -l ../../data/indeed/cities.txt -r 5 -m 2`